Newhall in Santa Clarita in Los Angeles County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: 9/11 Attacks • Cemeteries & Burial Sites • Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1769.

 Location.
 34° 21.77′ N, 118° 30.454′ W. Marker is in Santa Clarita, California, in Los Angeles County.
 It is in Newhall.
-Marker is on Sierra Highway, 0.2 miles south of Newhall Avenue, on the right when traveling south.
+It is on Sierra Highway 0.2 miles south of Newhall Avenue, on the right when traveling south.
 Marker is located at the entrance to Eternal Valley Memorial Park.
 Touch for map.
 Marker is at or near this postal address: 23287 Sierra Highway, Newhall CA 91321, United States of America.
 Touch for directions.

 Also see . . .
 Henry Clay Needham.
 The Needham name is largely forgotten in Santa Clarita today.
-But once upon a time, Henry Needham could have laid claim to the title of the valley’s most prominent citizen.
+But once upon a time, Henry Needham could have laid claim to the title of the valleys most prominent citizen.
 (Submitted on June 20, 2009, by Syd Whittle of Mesa, Arizona.)

 Credits.
-This page was last revised on November 19, 2023.
+This page was last revised on March 3, 2026.
 It was originally submitted on June 20, 2009, by Syd Whittle of Mesa, Arizona.
-This page has been viewed 2,406 times since then and 44 times this year.
+This page has been viewed 3,158 times since then and 57 times this year.
 Photos: 1. submitted on December 24, 2022, by Craig Baker of Sylmar, California.
-2, 3, 4, 5, 6, 7, 8, 9, 10. submitted on June 20, 2009, by Syd Whittle of Mesa, Arizona.
+2, 3. submitted on June 20, 2009, by Syd Whittle of Mesa, Arizona.
+4. submitted on February 9, 2023, by Craig Baker of Sylmar, California.
+5, 6, 7, 8, 9, 10, 11. submitted on June 20, 2009, by Syd Whittle of Mesa, Arizona.